 Comparing Time of Use (ToU) rates between the plans also shows Three For Free has more expensive rates.
 It’s same difference on the supply charge as with the flat rate plan but less of a gap in terms of usage rates for the different periods.
 And in all cases, the solar feed-in tariff certainly isn’t anything to get excited about.

-Whether Three For Free works out cheaper will depend on how a non-solar household utilises it.
-But if you own a modest solar power system — or are thinking about skipping solar panels altogether — and considering buying a large battery system to charge for free during the 10am to 1pm window to help power your home for the remaining 21 hours, consider what SolarQuotes founder Finn Peacock had to say recently.
+Whether “three for free” type plans work out cheaper will depend on how a non-solar household utilises them.
+But if you own a modest solar power system — or are thinking about skipping solar panels altogether2 — and considering buying a large battery system to charge for free during the window to help power your home for the remainder of day/night, consider what SolarQuotes founder Finn Peacock had to say recently.

 Still, it’s interesting to see more of these types of plans introduced.